 calm gardens of Treptower Park in a city outrageously plundered by the Soviets and where well over

-a million women suffered violent Red Army rape.
+two million German girls (as young as 6), women and elderly, suffered violent Red Army rape.

 Likewise, at ancient Torgau on the Elbe, there is a large monument honoring the linking up of

 American and Soviet troops in April, 1945, at an event that hastened German defeat.
 There is no

 monument to the Red Army's looting of local treasures and the Hohner accordion and harmonica

 factory, nor one commemorating the decades of slavery and decay Torgau was sentenced to after the

 Americans handed the town over to the communists.
 From 1945 to 1948 the NKVD operated the

 hellish Special Camps Numbers 8 and 10 here for political prisoners considered a "potential threat to